fons3517/Clique/README.md

 ###### Questions:

-If you have any questions, feel free to reachout and contact us:
+If you have any questions, reach out and contact us:

 -fons3517@gmail.com